rclone/rclone/README.md

 - Read/Write capabilities are limited to reading files and deleting them.
 - There are no server-side traffic limitations.
-- ~~Very old downloads may not work, since realdebrid seems to deactivate the generated direct links after some (yet to be determined) amount of time.
-This might be fixable by catching the error and re-generate the link, look for future versions.~~
-- The unrestriced direct links in the /downloads directory are usually deleted after 1 week.
-This rclone fork will automatically re-activate direct links whenever they are deleted, if you choose the "torrents" mode while setting up the remote.
+- This rclone fork will automatically re-activate direct links when they expire after 1 week.
-- Torrents mode will display all files of all torrents in the root directory.
-Adding a directory for each torrent slows down rclone.
-Perhaps I will make this optional in a future release.
 - There is a server-side connection limit, which I believe is 16 parallel connections.

 ## Installation: